 - Components:

-- Wireless transmitter and receiver kit
+- wireless transmitter module and receiver kit for long-range control

-- Arduino board (Uno, Nano, or any compatible microcontroller)
+- Arduino board (Uno, Nano, or any compatible microcontroller) for programmable winch control features

 - Push buttons for operation